arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-7.md

 (index tree) 1
 ```

-Before you introduced `WithCount`, this was equivalent to:
+Before you introduced `WithCount`, `index tree` used to return a
+function and was equivalent to:

 ```fsharp
 // f :: Int -> (Tree (String, Int), Int)